 Save that as c:\windows\loggeddefrag.cmd.

-in a Windows Command Prompt, and when it completes you can have a look a the
+That command file runs defrag.exe and saves all normal and error output to the file “c:\defrag.log”.
+Try it.
+You can run “loggeddefrag” in a Windows Command Prompt, and when it completes you can have a look at the log it creates.

 Now we just need to update our scheduled task.